-- OPB creates the Program and Subprogram names and accompanying seven-digit identifier.
+- 9. OPB creates the Program and Subprogram names and accompanying seven-digit identifier.
 Should the agency require new program codes, contact OPB prior to entering the budget into PBCS, TeamWorks, or the agency's accounting system. - 10.
 Special Projects in the appropriations act have their own purpose and reflect specific appropriations at the level of budgetary compliance.
-In order to demonstrate budgetary compliance, the special projects will be entered as programs with the same name as the associated program and the suffix of 'Special Project.' - 11.
-Subprograms are established by OPB in consultation with the agency and are not published in the appropriations bill or Governor's Budget Report.
+In order to demonstrate budgetary compliance, the special projects will be entered as programs with the same name as the associated program and the suffix of 'Special Project.'

+- 11. Subprograms are established by OPB in consultation with the agency and are not published in the appropriations bill or Governor's Budget Report.
 Subprograms are used to provide detailed tracking of budgets and/or expenditures within large, complex programs. - 12.
-Changes to subprogram structure must occur in the original AOB.
-Once the AOB is approved, further changes to program/subprogram structure will only be permitted by an Amended Appropriations Act, Executive Order, or by written approval of the OPB Director.
+Changes to subprogram structure require written approval of the OPB Director or his or her designee.